Ezra–Nehemiah: Summary and structure

 God moves king Artaxerxes to commission Ezra the priest and scribe to return to Jerusalem and teach the laws of God to any who do not know them.
 Ezra leads a large body of exiles back to the holy city, where he discovers that Jewish men have been marrying non-Jewish women.
-He tears his garments in despair and confesses the sins of Israel before God, then braves the opposition of some of his own countrymen to purify the community by dissolving the sinful marriages.
+He tears his garments in despair and confesses the sins of Israel before God, then calls all the community's men to Jerusalem, where he commands them to send their foreign wives away.
+An investigation is then conducted, and Ezra 10 ends with a list of offending marriages and a statement that the foreign wives and their children were exiled.